 Medical Where the applicant has a medical condition, which will be alleviated by re-housing.
 Applicants requiring re- housing on medical grounds will be assessed by the Team Leader based on details provided by applicants on their medical condition and current housing situation.
 Applicants of a CHR will be assessed by an Independent Medical Advisor where available.
-Giving and receiving support Where an applicant needs to move to either give or receive support i.e. for personal or medical care. or to take up employment Medical priority for re- housing for applicants requiring or providing support will be assessed by the Team Leader based on details provided by applicants on their medical condition and current housing situation.
-Applicants of a CHR will be assessed by an Independent Medical Advisor where available.
-Applicants who are moving to an area to take up an offer of employment and have received a formal confirmation of this.
 Overcrowding - two bedrooms Where the applicant's current accommodation is overcrowded when assessed against criteria set out at section 8.9 - House types and sizes to be allocated - by two bedrooms.
+Under occupation - two bedrooms Existing social housing tenants who are living in houses with more bedrooms over and above the minimum requirement for their present needs.
 Repeated victim of ASB Where the applicant is suffering from current and serious ASB which will be alleviated by moving house.
 Requires supporting evidence e.g. from the police, health professional, social worker or housing officer.
-Poor quality Where the existing property of the applicant is unsafe or unfit property in terms of and falls into at least one of the following: condition/disrepair serious structural defects; no running water; no inside toilet; no bath or shower; damp; andno full central heating.
+Poor quality property in terms of condition/disrepair Where the existing property of the applicant is unsafe or unfit and falls into at least one of the following: serious structural defects; no running water; no inside toilet; no bath or shower; damp; and no full central heating.
 Requires documented evidence from Environmental Health or another relevant agency.

-Non-secure This will apply to those who have received a Notice to Quit accommodation from their private landlord or have been asked to leave their tied tenancy.
+Non-secure accommodation This will apply to those who have received a Notice to Quit from their private landlord or have been asked to leave their tied tenancy.
 Leaving Armed Forces Applicants serving in the British Ministry of Defence Armed Forces up to one year ahead of their date to an honourable discharge and 6 months after.
 They must have completed three years' service or one full tour of duty.
-Sharing amenities Awarded to applicants who have to share cooking, toilet and/or bathing facilities with others who are not part of the same household.
+Sharing amenities - non-family members Awarded to applicants who have to share cooking, toilet and/or bathing facilities with others who will not be part of the same household.